neilosk/figmaToCode/COPY_PASTE_PREVIEW_GUIDE.md

 ## Usage Instructions

 ### **For Users**
-1. Click "Copy HTML Preview" button
+1. Click "Generate HTML File" button
-2. The HTML is automatically copied to clipboard
+2. HTML file is automatically created in project root
-3. Open a text editor (VS Code, Notepad, etc.)
-4. Paste the HTML content
-5. Save as `component-preview.html`
+3. Look for `[ComponentName]Preview.html` in your project directory
-6. Double-click the file to open in browser
+4. Double-click the file to open in browser
+5. Component renders perfectly with all styling

 ### **For Developers**
 - API endpoint: `POST /api/copy-paste-preview`
 - Request: `{ code, componentName, styling, files }`
-- Response: `{ success, html, instructions }`
+- Response: `{ success, filename, filepath, instructions }`

 ## Comparison with Other Solutions